 - Browse to the

 SteamManager.cs demonstrates this ... but you should not just copy and paste it blindly into your project.
 SteamManager.cs only initialize for the client API so it won't work with Steam Game Server, it also doesn't initialize input, leaderboards or other artefacts for you.
 It is ALWAYS important to read and understand and not simply copy example code snippets into your project expecting them to work.

 If you are initializing Steam API for a client build you will need to register a handler on the

 SteamAPIWarningMessageHook_t, check the system is fit and ready to be initialized and then call the Init method of the SteamAPI static class.

 If this returns true then the API is initialized, otherwise it failed to initialize.
 Once initialized you will need to be sure you run callbacks each frame.

 If you are handling Steam Input you will probably want to update it as well with each frame though you can do that on demand.

 The following articles will help you learn how to perform common tasks and debug and troubleshoot your Steam API integration.
 We have created a large array of tools that simplify the use of Steam API including tools like Steamworks Inspector to help you troubleshoot and debug your integration.

-When you make any changes in Steam Developer Portal you must publish them before they take effect and can be testing in your game
+When you make any changes in the Steam Developer Portal you must publish them before they take effect and can be tested in your game

 Use this page to publish all of the metadata that you've used this site to author.
 You'll need to publish in order to test things like your game depot configuration, new builds, or new achievements you've added.
 If your game is not yet set to playable, this action will not release the game, but will simply publish configuration changes you've made.The buttons below invoke source control (Perforce) commands - if you have any trouble with these, just let us know.